Calcaneal spur

 The duration of this pathology can vary and depends on several factors.

-1. Severity of condition : Calcaneal spurs can vary in size and severity.
+• Severity of condition : Calcaneal spurs can vary in size and severity.
 Some may be smaller and less symptomatic, while others may be larger and more painful.
 Larger spines or more severe cases of plantar fasciitis may require more intensive treatment and therefore take longer to heal.

-2. Comorbidities: Underlying medical conditions such as obesity, arthritis or other health problems can affect recovery from this condition.
+• Comorbidities: Underlying medical conditions such as obesity, arthritis or other health problems can affect recovery from this condition.
 These conditions can aggravate symptoms and prolong recovery time.

-3. Treatment compliance : Patient compliance with recommended treatment can also play an important role in the length of recovery.
+• Treatment compliance : Patient compliance with recommended treatment can also play an important role in the length of recovery.
 Patients who rigorously follow their healthcare professional's recommendations, including self-care measures at home and follow-up appointments, are more likely to see faster improvement in their symptoms.

-Can you walk with a calcaneal spur?
+Can you walk with a plantar calcaneal spur?

-It is perfectly possible to walk despite the presence of a calcaneal spur.
+It is perfectly possible to walk despite the presence of a heel spur.
 Pain is generally felt in the morning and evening, although it may occur less frequently during the day.
 The frequency and intensity of pain will depend on the stage of the pathology.
 Orthopedic insoles are the most effective, long-term solution for ensuring pain-free walking.

 Wearing orthotics with a calcaneal spur

 The orthopedic insoles can relieve heel spur inflammation by relieving pressure on the heel.
 Thermoformed insoles supporting the medial, lateral and anterior plantar arches evenly distribute the foot's support zones and relieve pressure on the hindfoot.
 These supports relieve pressure on your musculo-tendinous system, rapidly reducing the inflammation caused by this pathology.
 The New Equilibre Insoles are designed to effectively relieve this pathology.
 Equipped with cushioning and comfort materials, they also provide excellent comfort and long-lasting pain relief.
 Orthotics should be worn daily to prevent the inflammation from returning.
-Wearing orthotics is the most effective treatment for overcoming heel spur pain quickly and over the long term.
+Wearing orthotics is the most effective treatment for overcoming the pain of heel spur, quickly and over the long term.

 Inadequate postural habits and excessive strain when standing, walking or running are the main sources of heel spurs.